Robot skin vs e-skin

 Topic 03

-How RoboSkin.ai separates the intents
+How RoboSkin.ai separates the terms

 The robot skin page answers the core robotics definition.
 The e-skin page explains electronic skin.
 This comparison page resolves the overlap.
 Research briefs then show source-backed examples.